Health and Community Organizations

 Strongest Families Institute - is a not-for-profit company that delivers evidence-based programs to children and families dealing with mild to moderate mental health and other issues impacting health and well-being.

-YMCA - There are a number of YMCAs locations across Nova Scotia that are open to men and women.
-Please visit their site to choose a location and see what programs are available.
+YMCA - There are several YMCA locations across Nova Scotia open to men and women.
+Please visit their site to choose a location and see the available programs.

 YWCA - An organization for, by, and about women and girls, the YWCA provides a continuum of critical services and programs.
 Visit the website or call 902-404-9922 for location and program information.